-Securities issued by FBC are rated by DBRS Morningstar and Moody's.
-FBC paid each of these agencies a maintenance fee to provide ratings during 2020 and 2019, but did not pay for or receive any other services from the agencies during those years.
+Securities issued by FBC in the form of unsecured and secured debentures are rated by DBRS Morningstar and Moody's.
+FBC paid each of these agencies a maintenance fee to provide ratings during 2021 and 2020, but did not pay for or receive any other services from the agencies during those years.
 The ratings assigned to securities issued by FBC are reviewed by these agencies on an ongoing basis.
 Credit ratings are intended to provide investors with an independent measure of credit quality of an issue of securities.
-DBRS Morningstar rates debt instruments by rating categories ranging from AAA which represents the highest quality of securities, to D which represents the lowest quality of securities rated.
-Moody's rates debt instruments by rating categories ranging from Aaa which represents the highest quality of securities to C which represents the lowest quality of securities.
+DBRS Morningstar rates debt instruments by rating categories ranging from AAA which represents the highest quality of securities, to D which represents the lowest quality of securities to C which represents the lowest quality of securities to C which represents the lowest quality of securities.

 According to the DBRS Morningstar rating system, debt securities rated A are of good credit quality.
-Protection of interest and principal is still substantial, but the degree of strength is less than with AA related entities.
+Protection of interest and principal is still substantial, but the degree of strength is less than with AA rated entities.
 Entities in the A category may be vulnerable to future events, but qualifying negative factors are considered manageable.
 "High" or "Low" are used to indicate the relative standing of a credit within a particular rating category.
 The lack of one of these designations indicates a rating which is essentially in the middle of the category.
+FBC's rating of A (low) is in the lowest range of this rating category.

-According to the Moody's rating system, debt securities rated Baa are considered to be subject to moderate credit risk, are medium grade obligations and as such may possess certain speculative characteristics.
+According to the Moody's rating system, debt securities rated Baa are considered moderate grade credit quality and as such may possess certain speculative characteristics.
 Moody's applies numerical modifiers (1, 2 and 3) in each rating classification from Aa through Caa.
 The modifier 1 indicates that the obligation ranks in the higher end of its rating category, the modifier 2 indicates a mid-range ranking and the modifier 3 indicates a ranking in the lower end of its rating category.
+FBC's rating of Baa1 is the highest range of this rating category.